Symmetric Matrices: Theory and Applications: Cryptographic application: efficient group composition

 \section{Cryptographic application: efficient group composition}

 In public key cryptography the major tasks are encryption of rather short secret information (like a secret symmetric key), agreement of a secret (symmetric) key and digital signature.
 In any case the fundamental function is $(g,n) \mapsto g^n := g \cdot ... \cdot g$ for some group element $g$ of high order and some $n \in \mathbb{N}$.
 Hereby the base $g$ is a public system parameter.
 It should be easy to evaluate the function in order to be practical.
 But for security reasons it must be hard to compute $n$ from $g$ and $g^n$ ('Discrete Logarithm Problem').
 In this section we consider the group $Cl(\Delta)$ described in subsection \ref{subsec_integral} for negative discriminants $\Delta$.
 Due to a theorem of Siegel \cite{Siegel} the digit number of its order $h(\Delta)$ is about half of that of $\Delta$.
-Currently, a discriminant of $64$ byte length is assumed to be secure enough if the system parameter $g \in Cl(\Delta)$ generates a group of order not much smaller than $h(\Delta)$.
+Currently, a discriminant of $128$ byte length is assumed to be secure enough if the system parameter $g \in Cl(\Delta)$ generates a group of order not much smaller than $h(\Delta)$.
 For illustrating how to compute $g^n$ in that group, first remind that each $g \in Cl(\Delta)$ is uniquely represented by a reduced form $[\alpha,\beta,\gamma]$.
 By regarding $\Delta$ as a system parameter it suffices to store $(\alpha,\beta)$ since $\gamma = (\beta^2-\Delta)/(4 \alpha)$ is determined by the other entities.
-In order to calculate the composition $g h$ for another $h = (\alpha',\beta') \in Cl(\Delta)$ with $\gcd(\alpha,\alpha')=1$ (s.
-Lemma \ref{lem_composition}) one has to compute $n \in \mathbb{N}$ s.t. $(\beta' - \beta)/2 \equiv \alpha n \mod{\alpha'}$ (s.
-Example \ref{ex_composition}b)!).
-Then due to Remark \ref{rem_reduction} it holds $g h = \textnormal{red}(\alpha \alpha',\beta + 2 \alpha n)$, whereby '$\textnormal{red}$' denotes the \textit{reduction} map which maps a primitive form to the reduced form properly equivalent to it.
-As an example we represent the Diffie-Hellman key exchange (s. \cite{BV}, algo.12.1) with (too) small numbers.